tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offered by the client in its ClientHello, with the exception of optionally the "cookie" (see {{cookie}}) extension.

-Upon receipt of a HelloRetryRequest, the client MUST perform the checks specified in {{server-hello}} and then process the extensions, starting with determining the version using "supported_versions".
+Upon receipt of a HelloRetryRequest, the client MUST check the legacy_version, legacy_session_id_echo, cipher_suite, and legacy_compression_method as specified in {{server-hello}} and then process the extensions, starting with determining the version using "supported_versions".
 Clients MUST abort the handshake with an "illegal_parameter" alert if the HelloRetryRequest would not result in